 - 1 Answers will vary.
-Students should follow the guidelines to complete the process successfully. - Answers will vary.
+Students should follow the guidelines to complete the process successfully. - 2 Answers will vary.
 Here is a suggested answer.
-JOHN: It's clear that women are more educated these days.
+John: It's clear that women are more educated these days.
 But now they want to have everything!
-FIONA: Yes, that maybe true but it is also clear that they work harder.
+FIONA: Yes, that may be true but it is also clear that they work harder.
 They have to raise their children, they still do most of the chores at home and they work outside the home too.

 JOHN: Well, I believe/think that women who have full-time jobs can't raise their children properly.
 FIONA: I don't agree/disagree!
 I think they can.
 And fathers should support them/help to raise the children too.
+The students read the comic strip for fun and relaxation.